Fatal Accident Claims

 The time it takes to resolve a fatal accident claim will depend heavily on the individual circumstances of the case.
 Given how serious these matters are, fatal accidents can be very complicated and it will be necessary to gather as much evidence and information as possible before a conclusion can be reached.
 Accessing the highest level of available compensation will often mean that great care needs to be taken over the investigation.

-Is there a time limit for fatal accident claims?
+What is the time limit for a fatal accident claim?

 This time limit does not start from the date of the accident itself.
 So, if someone were to pass away in hospital from their injuries, the time limit will start from this date.